-As the manager of marine mammal staff, I oversee the enrichment and health of our colony of Atlantic bottlenose dolphins!
+As the acting curator of marine mammals, I oversee the training, enrichment and health of our colony of Atlantic bottlenose dolphins!
 It’s a privilege to be able to work with such intelligent and amazing creatures every day.
 From playtime to extensive research projects, no two days with our dolphins are the same!
 Outside of work, I love to hike and travel with my family and two dogs.

 What did you want to be when you were growing up?